BlueRedBlueYellow/twitter-mass-click-n-save/README.md

 ![A screenshot of the script, containing an input box and a button saying "Save Images"](https://i.imgur.com/wjGnfCe.png)

 This userscript uses the [Click'N'Save](https://github.com/AlttiRi/twitter-click-and-save) script made by AlttiRi.
 The Click'N'Save script lets you save any piece of media by pressing a button that appears over the content.
-This script simply detects each button on every image or video, and presses each one as it scrolls down, mass saving images/videp to the amount you specify.
+This script simply detects each button on every image or video, and presses each one as it scrolls down, mass saving images and videos to the amount you specify.

 The original script keeps track of download history, this extension utilizes that so it won't accidentally duplicate an image/video when downloading.
 This also means it won't save the same piece of media twice unless you clear the history in LocalStorage.
 See Click'N'Save's [README](https://github.com/AlttiRi/twitter-click-and-save/blob/master/README.md#twitter-clicknsave) for more information.